-Net assets with donor restrictions - Net assets subject to donor (or certain grantor) imposed restrictions.
-Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that the resources be maintained in perpetuity.
-The Foundation reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends, or purpose restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+Foundation reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends, or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.